ostis-ai/py-sc-client/README.md

 ## ScModule
-A class for handling multiple ScAgent.
+A class for handling a multiple ScAgent.
 Define your modules like this:
 ```py
 class MyModule(ScModule):
     def __init__(self) -> None: